Sub-Riemannian interpolation inequalities: Examples

-The above inequality is sharp, in the sense that if one replaces the exponent $5$ with a smaller one, the inequality fails for some choice of $\mu_0,\mu_1$. \end{cor} \begin{cor}[Sharp geodesic Brunn-Minkowski inequality] For all non-empty Borel sets $A,B \subset \mathbb H_3$, we have
+The above inequality is sharp, in the sense that if one replaces the exponent $5$ with a smaller one, the inequality fails for some choice of $\mu_0,\mu_1$. \end{cor} \begin{cor} For all non-empty Borel sets $A,B \subset \mathbb H_3$, we have

 The above inequality is sharp, in the sense that if one replaces the exponent $5$ with a smaller one, the inequality fails for some choice of $A,B$. \end{cor} Notice that, as a consequence of Theorem \ref{t:equivalenza}, we recover also the following result originally obtained in \cite{Juillet}: the Heisenberg group $\mathbb{H}_3$, equipped with the Lebesgue measure, satisfies the $\mathrm{MCP}(K,N)$ if and only if $N \geq 5$ and $K \leq 0$.